-With many sunscreen ingredients, there is a potential that marine life and coral reefs could ingest them, causing severe internal damage.
-If reef conservation concerns you, then it is best to find a sunscreen that is marine safe or coral reef safe.
+With many sunscreen ingredients, there’s a potential that marine life and coral reefs could ingest them, causing severe internal damage.
+If reef conservation concerns you, it’s best to find a sunscreen that’s marine-safe or coral reef-safe.
 Many manufacturers alter the mineral particles in natural, physical sunscreens to be smaller to help with absorption.
 Nanoparticles are the altered minerals within the active ingredient.
 To find out more about nanoparticles, click here.

 It may be a hard choice between chemical or physical sunscreens.
 Which do you prefer, or do you use both?
 Let us know your preference in the comments below!